-In place of a 3-hour examination paper you may submit an essay written during the year.
-A list of approved essay titles is announced by the end of the fourth week of lectures of the Michaelmas term.
+A list of essay titles approved by the Examiners will be announced by the end of the fourth week of the Michaelmas term.
 Some titles are clearly associated with Part III lecture courses, some are not.
 You are allowed both to take a lecture course for examination and to write an essay that is associated with that course.
 An essay associated with a lecture course is expected to go beyond the material presented in the lectures.
-There is no prescribed length for the essay in the University Ordinances, but the Faculty Board Advice to Examiners (see Appendix III) suggests that 5,000-8,000 words is a normal length, and exceptionally long essays (i.e. more than twice this maximum) are discouraged.
+In any case, Assessors for essays must confirm that there is not an unreasonable degree of overlap with any lecture course.

-Details of essay titles will be made available in an essay booklet which will be posted on the Part III webpages.
-The booklet will include general guidelines and instructions about writing the essay, including advice concerning plagiarism and the declaration of any relevant work that you have undertaken before the start of Part III.
+A full list of essay titles together with more detailed descriptions will be made available in an Essay Booklet which will be posted on the Part III webpages.
+The booklet will include general guidelines and instructions about writing the essay, including advice concerning plagiarism2 and the declaration of any relevant work that you have undertaken before the start of Part III.

-The booklet will also give details of the process in place to ensure that individual topics are not oversubscribed and all students receive adequate guidance.
-In rough outline, after meeting with the setters of any titles of potential interest in the fifth and seventh week of lectures of Michaelmas term, students will be asked to nominate three preferred titles by noon on Friday, 24th November 2023 via a dedicated Moodle.
-Students can be expected to be notified of their allocated title the following week.
+The Essay Booklet will also give details of the process of allocating essay titles to students, based on their preferences, to ensure that individual titles are not oversubscribed and all students receive adequate guidance.
+In rough outline, after meeting with setters of any titles of potential interest in the fifth and seventh week of Michaelmas term, students will be asked to nominate three preferred titles by noon on Friday 29th November 2024 via a dedicated Moodle.
+Students can expect to be notified of their allocated title the following week.
 A subsequent change of title is possible subject to capacity of the essay setter.

-A student may request that an additional essay title is set.
+A student may request that an additional essay title be set.
 Such a request is usually made in cooperation with a suitable member of the academic staff who agrees to act as an Assessor.
-The deadline for this is 1st February 2024 and must be strictly observed.
+The deadline for this is 1st February 2025 and must be strictly observed.